vladponcea/spotify_clone/README.md

 # spotify_clone
-This is a spotify clone for educational purposes only.
+This is a Spotify clone for educational purposes only.